truj/midica-screenshot-creator/README.md

 # Limits

 - Tested only on my personal computer.
-Maybe it even works only there.
+Most likely it works only there.
 - This repository provides only the script but no example files to be imported/exported and also no soundfont files.
 This is mainly due to copyright issues but it's also because of lazyness.